Krissana-PPY/Periodic-table-game/README.md

 # Periodic-table-game
 Member contribution:
-                      Thanawat Thongnoi ==> develop periodic table and feature for 2 month
+                      Thanawat Thongnoi ==> develop periodic table and feature for 2 month:

-                      Krissana Pumpayom ==> Develop game Guess from the picture for 2 month
+                      Krissana Pumpayom ==> Develop game Guess from the picture for 2 month:

 The best features of the game: